 - The resource owner is not necessarily the resource creator.
 For example, if a RAM user is granted permission to create resources, the resources created by this user belong to the primary account.
 Therefore, the user is the resource creator, but not the resource owner.

-A RAM user represents an operator and must be explicitly authorized by the primary account owner to perform any operation.
+- A RAM user represents an operator and must be explicitly authorized by the primary account owner to perform any operation.

 Resource creators (RAM users) are not automatically granted permissions for the resources they create

 - The RAM user does not have any permissions for the created resources unless the resource owner explicitly grants permissions to the user.

 System authorization policies

-System authorization policies are a group of general permission sets created and managed by Alibaba Cloud, such as read-only permission for ECS or full permissions for ECS.
+- System authorization policies are a group of general permission sets created and managed by Alibaba Cloud, such as read-only permission for ECS or full permissions for ECS.